PatrickCallaghan/datastax-risksensitivity-insert/README.md

 The stopSize property allows us to specify the number of inserts we want to run.

 You can also specify if you want to use a normal BoundStatement or a BatchStatement.
 This will allow you to test the speed difference when writing 5 records in a batch compared to 5 single writes.
+The default is BATCH and if you wish to specify a normal BoundStatement use -DinsertType=BOUND eg

+    mvn clean compile exec:java -Dexec.mainClass="com.heb.finance.analytics.Main" -DstopSize=1000000 -DinsertType=BOUND